 Most Affordable Neighborhoods in Kenosha, WI

-Some of the cheapest neighborhoods in Kenosha are Endee, Poerio, and Wilson.
+Some of the cheapest neighborhoods in Kenosha are Endee, St Peter's, and Poerio.
 These neighborhoods offer some of the lowest rent prices in Kenosha, making them ideal for renters on a budget.
-As of March 29, 2025, the average rent in Kenosha is $1,195, which is 0.7% lower than last year.
+As of May 2, 2025, the average rent in Kenosha is $1,235, which is 4% higher than last year.
 However, it's important to remember that rental prices can vary significantly based on factors such as location, amenities, and floor plans.

 Endee